Course Descriptions

 • Orchestra II: This class is for any 6th, 7th, or 8th grade student who has experience on the violin, viola, cello, or double bass.
 As the music in this class is more advanced, students who take this course must already have a basic understanding of note and rhythm reading skills.
 In this class, we will build on our Orchestra I knowledge and continue to refine our playing skills as an individual as well as a group.
 Students will learn new techniques to expand their musical abilities including new bow styles, shifting, and vibrato through a variety of classical, modern, pop, and movie music.
 Orchestra I students will perform in approximately 2 concerts per semester.
 This is a yearlong course.

 • Percussion I (Beginning): This class is designed to introduce students to the world of percussion.
-Students will learn proper snare drum technique and will be introduced to a variety of concert and ethnic percussion instruments such as marimba, xylophone, crash cymbals, djembe, congas, cajon and more.
-Students will also be introduced to the music of Cuba, Brazil and Africa as they explore the instruments of these countries.
-This is a yearlong class that does require the purchase of some materials.
+Students will learn proper snare drum and mallet technique and will be introduced to a variety of concert and ethnic percussion instruments.
+Students will develop their skills in reading notes and rhythms.
+Students will perform with the Band I class as well as perform music that is specific to percussion.
+Students are required to provide their own Percussion Kit including Bells, Snare Pad, Sticks, and Mallets.
+This is a yearlong class.

 • Percussion II (Intermediate): This class is a continuation of the beginning percussion ensemble.
 This is a performing ensemble that requires hard work and dedication from its members.
 Students must have at least one year of prior percussion instruction or director approval.
 Students are expected to provide their own sticks/mallets and must be willing to practice outside of class.
 This is a yearlong course.

-Myths & Legends: Ever wonder about Greek and Roman culture of old?
+• Myths & Legends: Ever wonder about Greek, Roman or Viking culture of old?
 Where did all those legends and myths come from?
-How do they affect American culture?
-Myths & Legends is a semester course that will examine ancient mythologies, as well as Roman life and culture.
-Students will also learn some basic Latin and its relationship to English.
-The course will include a brief historical study of key points in Greek and Roman society and how they have affected American culture.
+Discover creation myths and follow the adventures of a multitude of gods/goddesses.
+Myths & Legends is a semester course that will examine ancient mythologies and how they impacted the civilizations they came from.
+The course will include a brief historical study of key points of the various cultures.
 This is a semester course.

 Peer Ministry: Peer Ministry is an elective course designed to focus on developing leadership skills, appreciating the value of service to others, building community within our school, and participating in school liturgies.
 The goal is for Peer Ministers to grow as a caring community of students who lead by example.
 Peer Ministry activities include planning and carrying out school-wide service projects, seasonal projects and festivities, pep rallies, an on-going student recognition plan, and more.
 Peer Ministers act as ushers at Middle School Masses and on occasion, plan and participate in the liturgy.
 This is a semester class.